SissiW/QSFormer/README.md

 ```

 ## Acknowledgements
 This project is built upon [DeepEMD](https://github.com/icoz69/DeepEMD).
+We also reference some code from [DETR](https://github.com/facebookresearch/detr).
 Thanks to the contributors of these great codebases.

 ## Citation
 If you find this project useful, please feel free to leave a star and cite our paper: